RadPa/Chromatin-accessibility-of-hybrids-of-D.-albomicans-and-D.-nasuta/core-analysis/readme.md

 ## Peak calling

-The filtered.bam  and the blacklist of the genome were used to the peaks and HMMRATAC is the chosen peak caller.
+The mitochondrial reads filtered from `shifted.bam` obtained ATACseQC and the `blacklist` of genome (*D. albomicans* and *D. nasuta*) were used to call peaks from HMMRATAC.

 ## Differential access